hwyao/fliqc_controller_ros/README.md

 # fliqc_controller_ros

 The ROS package `fliqc_controller_ros` provides a controller with FLIQC controller.
+It wraps over the [FLIQC_controller_core](https://github.com/hwyao/FLIQC_controller_core) package.

 It is designed to have:
 - include 'FLIQC_controller_core' and 'robot_env_evaluator' as submodules to provide necessary functionalities for a complete controller.
 - The complete simulation - profiling - real robot workflow for writing a controller.
 - The ability to automatically start and stop controller for full automatic data collection.

 ![fliqc_controller_ros](./image/README-fliqc_controller_ros.drawio.png)

-## Installation
+## ⬇️ Installation

 It is strongly suggested to install this package from the whole example repository [FLIQC_example_workspace_ros](https://github.com/hwyao/FLIQC_example_workspace_ros), which contains all the submodule for this repository.
 Using this repository alone will not allow some of the controller to run properly, since it need some other ROS packages.
 Even if you want to setup your own workspace, it is still suggested to start from the `FLIQC_example_workspace_ros` repository.

-## Quick start
+## ▶️ Quick start

 This assumes that you are running in [FLIQC_example_workspace_ros](https://github.com/hwyao/FLIQC_example_workspace_ros) workspace to avoid potential missing dependencies.
+Here, no installation process is introduced.

 You should compile the entire workspace first WITH Release FLAG(❗):
 ```bash